-Once they’ve mastered the basics they will need to start thinking about how to make how to make the larger scale changes that will be necessary, good reading choices here include:
+Once they’ve mastered the basics they will need to start thinking about how to make the larger scale changes that will be necessary.
+Good reading choices here include:

 - Working Effectively with Legacy Code – Michael Feathers – its from 2004, but the problems the book helps you solve remain the same

 - Mikado Method (Draft PDF) and Book WordPress Site – Daniel Brolund and Ola Ellnestam – while still in draft the book looks close to being finished.